Vyral/base-template/_drafts/how-much-do-buyers-need-for-closing-costs.md

 {% include youtube.html %}

-Your down payment isn’t all you’ll need to buy a home.
-You’ll need to be able to cover these closing costs, too.
+<center>Your down payment isn’t all you’ll need to buy a home.
+You’ll need to be able to cover these closing costs, too.</center>

 When you buy a home, how much should you budget for in closing costs? **These costs are made up of three components: Lender fees, title fees, and prepaids**.
 These include fees for underwriting, mortgage origination, escrow fees, and more.